tada/pljava/src/site/markdown/use/sqlxml.md

 Complete details can be found [in the API documentation][adjx].

+#### Using XML Catalogs when running on Java 9 or later

+When running on Java 9 or later, a local XML Catalog can be set up to efficiently and securely resolve what would otherwise be external resource references.
+The registration of a Catalog on a Java 9 or later parser involves only existing methods for setting features/properties, as described [in the Catalog API documentation][catapi], and can be done with the `setFirstSupportedFeature` and `setFirstSupportedProperty` methods in PL/Java's `Adjusting` API.

 ### Extended API to set the content of a PL/Java `SQLXML` instance

 When a `SQLXML` instance is returned from a PL/Java function, or passed in to